 There is a lot of bad publicity about sugar, and how it can cause cancer.
 Media reports and articles can be read on the Internet on the supposed link between sugar and cancer.
 However, these articles are merely spreading misinformation and anxiety.

-Mayo Clinic, a not-for-profit academic medical center, ranked number 1 in hte USA for 2020, stated “…giving more sugar to cancer cells doesn’t make them grow faster.“
+Mayo Clinic, a not-for-profit academic medical center, ranked number 1 in the USA in 2020, stated “…giving more sugar to cancer cells doesn’t make them grow faster.“

 The American Institute for Cancer Research has stated that “every cell in our bodies, including cancer cells, uses sugar (glucose) from our bloodstream for fuel.
 We get that blood sugar from foods we eat containing carbohydrates, including healthful vegetables, fruits, whole grains and low-fat dietary sources.
 Some glucose is even produced within our bodies from protein, but there is no clear evidence that sugar in your diet preferentially feeds tumors over other cells.”